Keyboard shortcuts

 CI/CD Integration

-Releasaurus provides official integrations for GitHub Actions and Gitea Actions.
-For GitLab CI, use the Docker image directly.
+Releasaurus provides official integrations for GitHub Actions, Gitea Actions, and Forgejo Actions.
+For GitLab CI and Azure Pipelines, use the Docker image directly.

 Note on fetch depth: When using --local-path (hybrid mode), Releasaurus reads commit history and tags directly from the local clone.
 Most CI systems shallow-clone by default, which will cause missing commits or tags.
 Configure your CI checkout for full depth when using --local-path.
 Platform-specific instructions are in each section below.

-A single action works for both GitHub Actions and Gitea Actions workflows.
+A single action works for GitHub Actions, Gitea Actions, and Forgejo Actions workflows.
 See the action README for inputs, usage examples, and fetch depth configuration for --local-path.

 GitLab CI